Scrid

 Some thoughts do not have the fisherman’s voice.

-Some are like a sudden smear of color,
+Some are like a flash of coral,

-a male cardinal at the feeder, gone as quickly as he arrived,
+male cardinal at the feeder,

-everyone who glimpsed him now acting
+everyone who glimpsed him now

-like they can communicate with the dead.
+thinking they can talk to the dead.

 *